RetroDECK/ES-DE/USERGUIDE.md

 gx4000: Amstrad GX4000
 ```

+If a custom es_systems.xml file is present in ~/.emulationstation/custom_systems/ any entries from this file will have their names trailed by the text _(custom system)_.
+So if the GameCube system in the example above would be present in the custom systems configuration file, the system would be shown as _gc (custom system)_ instead of simply _gc_.
+This is only applicable for the systems.txt and systeminfo.txt files, the trailing text is not applied or used anywhere else in the application.

 Note that neither the systeminfo.txt files or the systems.txt file are needed to run ES-DE, they're only generated as a convenience to help with the setup.

 There will be a lot of directories created if using the es_systems.xml file bundled with the installation, so it may be a good idea to remove the ones you don't need.
 It's recommended to move them to another location to be able to use them later if more systems should be added.
 For example a directory named _DISABLED could be created inside the ROMs folder (i.e. ~/ROMs/_DISABLED) and all game system directories you don't need could be moved there.
 Doing this reduces the application startup time as ES-DE would otherwise need to scan for game files for all these systems.